unsol/design/contract_interface.md

 On successful execution, the code should return via a normal code path.

 If it needs to abort due to a failure, an *unreachable* instruction should be executed.

-### Debug-mode

-Debug-mode is a special VM option, where an additional set of debugging interfaces are available to contracts.
-On a live VM, any bytecode trying to import these symbols should be rejected.

-The imports are available under the `debug` namespace:
-- `print(i64)`: print a number
-- `printMem(i32 offset, i32 length)`: print a string as pointed by `offset`
-- `printMemHex(i32 offset, i32 length)`: print a hex representation of the memory pointed to by `offset`